 The St. Helen Faculty strives to provide students with a thoroughly Catholic and academically excellent experience that is enveloped in a safe, nurturing and Christian environment.
 Students in this vulnerable life-stage need guidance and freedom, challenges and victories.
 It is our goal to meet these needs, and we sincerely wish to work with parents for the benefit of the students.

 In religion, the focus is the Old Testament.
 Foundations of our Catholic Faith that we develop include: knowledge of our faith, the sacraments and liturgy, moral formation, prayer, living within the community of our church and in society, and the Theology of the Body.
-Throughout the year students participate in and plan weekly Mass and other activities with their Faith Families.
+Throughout the year students participate in and plan school Masses and other activities with their Faith Families.
 They study and recite traditional prayers and learn about vocations through guest speakers.
-Each month they reflect on one of the Colossians' virtues and participate in activities that bring the virtues to life.
+Each month students reflect on one of the Colossians' virtues and participate in activities that bring the virtues to life.
 Students contribute to school-wide and class service projects.

 In math, we follow the Archdiocese of Cincinnati Graded Course of Study which is aligned with the Ohio State Standards.
 We continue to strengthen skills taught in previous years while emphasizing math vocabulary, fraction operations, algebraic and geometry concepts, decimal operations, critical thinking and problem solving skills.

 In social studies, the focus is on Eastern Hemisphere and early civilizations of Mesopotamia, Egypt and Asia.
 Geography, economics, history, government and religions are all included.